mason-lab/mason-lab.github.io/_pages/labhandbook.md

 <a name="reproducibleresearch"></a>
 ## Reproducible Research

 Reproducibility is an essential component of successful research.
 We are supportive of producing openly available, reproducible workflows.
-Doing so benefits us by
+Doing so benefits us by allowing us to retrace our steps and providing building blocks for future research.

 #### Documenting Workflows